aws-samples/cfn101-workshop/content/intermediate/templates/conditions/index.md

 1. Choose the `condition-resource.yaml` template.
 1. `EnvType` should already be set to `prod`.
 Choose **Next**.
 1. Choose to accept default values in the **Configure stack options** page.
 Choose **Next**.
-1. Choose **Update stack**.
+1. Choose **Submit**.
 You can view the progress of the stack being created in the CloudFormation console.
 1. Wait until the stack creation is complete.
 Refresh the view in the console until you see your stack to be in the `UPDATE_COMPLETE` status.
 ::::